 College credits: Students may earn up to 54 college credits before graduating by taking dual enrollment courses.

 AP courses: We offer 16 Advanced Placement (AP) courses.

 Extra help: Students can get personal attention during tutorial time after lunch each day.

-Life after graduation: The 78 graduates and three postgraduates of the class of 2012 were accepted to 154 different colleges (292 total acceptances) and offered over $4.2 million in college scholarships.
+Life after graduation: The 71 graduates and two Falcon Scholars of the class of 2013 were offered over $8.2 million in college scholarships.

 Residential Life Programs: Residential staff provides supervision outside of the classroom.
 Weekly meetings build camaraderie within the dorm and help students explore career options.

 Community Service: Students get involved in projects on and off campus.
 They have helped with blood drives, worked with Habitat for Humanity, raised money for hurricane victims, and collected school supplies for an Iraqi school, among other activities.